KDE/homerun/README_PACKAGERS.md

     Type=Application
     NoDisplay=true

-2. In "salrc", "PackageManagement" group, set the "categoryInstaller" to the name of your .desktop file (without the .desktop extension)
+2. In "homerunrc", "PackageManagement" group, set the "categoryInstaller" to the name of your .desktop file (without the .desktop extension)